blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 				- Abu Bilal was seen as a precursor of Ibadiyya.
 				- After the death of second Umayyad Khalifa Yazid I, son of Mu'awiya in 64 AH / 683 CE, violent Khawarij rebellions formed.
 				- The followers of Nafi' ibn al-Azraq, or the Azariqa attacked Basra, and the Omani Azd tribe of Basra attacked them and killed Nafi
-				- Later, the Ummayad Khalifa 'Abd al-Malik ibn Marwan was able to take control over all provinces of the Islamic empire
+				- Later, the Ummayad Khalifa 'Abd al-Malik ibn Marwan was able to take control over all provinces of the Islamic empire.
 				- The most prominent quietist position was held by 'Abdallah ibn Ibad, of whom very little is known.
 				- It's based on his name that the Azariqas were contrasted with, as Ibadis.
 				- "Abu 'l-Sha'tha'" Jabir ibn Zayd, an associate of Mohammed's cousin 'Abdallah ibn al-'Abbas is seen as the true organizer of the Ibadis, and the successor of 'Abdallah ibn Ibad.